Rage and the Politics of Power

 What gives you a feeling of power, in control, superiority, goodness?

-How did you learn to make others comply to your will and why?
+How did you learn to make others comply with your will, and why?

 How did you feel superior?
 Inferior?